-There is no need to send a hard copy of your submission if you have submitted it by email.
-FSANZ endeavours to formally acknowledge receipt of submissions within 3 business days.
+FSANZ also accepts submissions in hard copy to our Australia and/or New Zealand offices.
+There is no need to send a hard copy of your submission if you have submitted it through the FSANZ Consultation Hub.

-DEADLINE FOR SUBMISSIONS: 6pm (Canberra time) 9 February 2024
+DEADLINE FOR SUBMISSIONS: 6pm (Canberra time) 30 April 2024